sjbarag/duckduckgo-autofill/docs/matcher-configuration.md

 | lastname   | ✅           | ✅        | ✅           |

-In that example, the execution order of mathcing would be the following:
+In that example, the execution order of matching would be the following:

 - (`cssSelector`) firstname
 - (`cssSelector`) lastname